Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Experiments

 \section{Experiments}

-In this section, we present our experiments details to show the ability of our method.
-In Subsection \ref{imdetail}, we introduce the implementation details.
-In Subsection \ref{results}, relative results of Fast3Dcache are demonstrated, including quantitative results, visualization results and ablation study.
+In this section, we present experimental details and evaluations to demonstrate the effectiveness of our method.
+Sec.~\ref{imdetail} introduces the implementation details, while Sec.~\ref{results} provides quantitative results, qualitative visualizations, and ablation studies.